All Episodes

 Did they ever?

-Well, it didn't happen to me.
+It doesn't happen to me.

 I wish it had, of course.

-But in a way, maybe it's good because it means I'm being just totally honest that there really is nothing that I know that they told me.
+But in a way, maybe it's good because it means I'm being just totally honest, that there really is nothing that I know that they told me.

 Yes.